fulldecent/swift6-module-template/README.md

 - Clean folder structure
 - MIT license
 - Testing as a standard
-- Turnkey access to GitHub Actions testing
+- Turnkey access to GitHub Actions testing recommended by the Swift project
 - Semantic versioning and a CHANGELOG
 - Included example/demo app using SwiftUI
 - Use a Xcode project to manage your code